Fix package repository access failures

 Solution 1: Reset npm registry

 The most common cause is an npm configuration pointing to the wrong registry.
+Reset the npm registry to the default public npm registry to resolve this issue.

 Check current registry